Accommodations & Questions

-Students sign a Student Exam Agreement.
+Students sign a Student Testing Guidelines.
 A copy of this form can be found in Appendix B of the ODA Manual.

-Students contact ODA five working days before the test to schedule the testing time, which is the same day and time as the class.
+Students are encouraged to contact ODA five working days before the test to schedule the testing time, which is the same day and time as the class.
 Students should remind instructors that it will be taken with ODA.

 Instructors complete a Testing Instructions form (see Appendix B) for each exam that is forwarded to ODA.
 If the exam is not accompanied by a completed Testing Instruction form, then it may not be administered by ODA.